Leicester Cathedral: History

-Other items that can be seen inside the Cathedral include 14th century wooden carved figures, each “afflicted” with some kind of illness.
+Other items that can be seen inside the cathedral include 14th-century wooden carved figures, each "afflicted" with some kind of illness.
 One has a medieval hearing aid, while another is suffering from sore shoulders.

-A church dedicated to St Martin has been on the site for about 900 years, being first recorded in 1086 when the older Saxon church was replaced by a Norman one.
+A church dedicated to St Martin has been on the site for about 900 years, being first recorded in 1086 when the older Anglo-Saxon church was replaced by a Norman one.
 The present building dates to about that age, with the addition of a spire and various restorations throughout the years.
 Most of what can be seen today is a Victorian restoration by architect Raphael Brandon.
 The cathedral of the former Anglo-Saxon diocese of Leicester was on a different site.

-A cenotaph memorial stone to Richard III was until recently located in the chancel; it was replaced by the tomb of the King himself.
+A cenotaph memorial stone to Richard III was until recently located in the chancel; it was replaced by the tomb of the king himself.
 The monarch, killed in 1485 at the Leicestershire battlefield of Bosworth Field, had been roughly interred in the Greyfriars, Leicester.
-His remains were exhumed from the Greyfriars site in 2012, and publicly confirmed as his following DNA testing in February 2013.
-Peter Soulsby, Mayor of Leicester, and David Monteith, the cathedral's canon chancellor, announced the King's body would be re-interred in Leicester Cathedral in 2015.
+His remains were exhumed from the Greyfriars site in 2012 and publicly confirmed as his following DNA testing in February 2013.
+Peter Soulsby, Mayor of Leicester, and David Monteith, the cathedral's canon chancellor, announced the king's body would be re-interred in Leicester Cathedral in 2015.
 This was carried out on 26 March.

 The East Window was installed as a monument to those who died in World War I. The highest window contains a sun-like orb with cherubs radiating away from it.
 In the centre Jesus sits holding a starry heaven in one hand with one foot on a bloody hell.
 Surrounding Jesus are eight angels whose wings are made from a red glass.
 To the far right stands St Michael the Archangel, who stands on the tail of a dragon.
 The dragon goes behind Jesus and can be seen re-emerging under the feet of St George who stands on its head.
-On the bottom row can be seen from left St Joan of Arc, Mary, Jesus with crying angels, Mary Magdalene, James, and St Martin of Tours.
+On the bottom row it can be seen from left St Joan of Arc, Mary, Jesus with crying angels, Mary Magdalene, James, and St Martin of Tours.
 The window includes an image of a World War I soldier.